hjwp/marriage-figaro-norway/act4.md

 Ah, ci ha fatto un bel guadagno colla sua temerità!

-> abstract?
+> Everyone is on their way

-> ? everyone's on their way to learning a valuable lesson
+> to learning a valuable lesson

 [all calms down, count + countess left alone ish]